mirror/dd-wrt/src/router/python/Doc/library/os.rst

    no effect on the behavior of the walk, because in bottom-up mode the directories in *dirnames* are generated before *dirpath* itself is generated.

-   By default, errors from the :func:`listdir` call are ignored.
+   By default, errors from the :func:`scandir` call are ignored.
 If optional argument *onerror* is specified, it should be a function; it will be called with one argument, an :exc:`OSError` instance.
 It can report the error to continue with the walk, or raise the exception to abort the walk.
 Note that the filename